MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Group-queries.md

 But a group requires that you choose a grouping attribute for Group A (the time investors) … … and for Group B (the collaborators).

-For example, you could examine how senior leaders allocated time across different organizations by setting Group A to “level” and Group B to “organization”.
+For example, you could examine how senior leaders allocated time across different organizations by setting Group A to “level” and Group B to “organization.”

 ![Create group query](../Images/WpA/tutorials/Group-query2.png)